Hadith 10 — Purity of Provisions and Acceptance of Deeds

 [Hadith,Bukhari 52,"The halal is clear and the haram is clear, and between them are doubtful matters that many people do not know about.
 Whoever avoids the doubtful matters will protect his religion and his honor."]

-Part Two: Living Examples and Our Reality
+Part Two: Living This Reality

 Brothers,